jmt18b/Rest-demo/README.md

-# Rest-demo
+# The Bachelor
-This is a demo
+This is a game about being the bachelor